awslabs/pireporter/README.md

 The following data will be gathered into the snapshot files and represented in the reports::
 * Snapshot metadata
-* General details about the Aurora/RDS instance, such as instance name, DB instance class, parameter group, backup retention, cluster identifier, multi-AZ configuration, number of vCPUs, network performance, and more.
+* General details about the Amazon Aurora instance, such as instance name, DB instance class, parameter group, backup retention, cluster identifier, multi-AZ configuration, number of vCPUs, network performance, and more.
 * Non-default parameters
 * Instance activity statistics: Average Active Sessions, DBTime, wall clock time
 * Top wait events during the snapshot period, indicating time spent and percentage of DBTime